wp-plugins/polylang/readme.txt

 = 1.5.6 =

 * Fix: the admin language filter is not active for paginated taxonomy in nav menu admin panel
+* Fix: wrong redirection if a domain is a substring of another domain (ex: mysite.com and mysite.co)

 = 1.5.5 (2014-09-10) =